Michelle DaSilva

 Prototype B — company-focused Access Manager with insights panel

-What the Prototypes Revealed
+What the Concepts Revealed

 Company Categorization